leapcode/bitmask-dev/docs/testing/index.rst

 there is a Thunderbird extension that automates this configuration.
 Before configuring a Bitmask account in Thunderbird, make sure that you have Bitmask running and that you are logged in with an account that supports the mail service (mail.bitmask.net).

-Then you can follow these steps:
+These are the steps:

+1. Run Bitmask, login with an account that suports encrypted email.
-1. From within Thunderbird, install the `Bitmask Thunderbird Extension`_.
+2. From within Thunderbird, install the `Bitmask Thunderbird Extension`_.
-2. Enable the menu bar: Right Click in the top bar > Menu Bar
+3. Enable the menu bar: Right Click in the top bar > Menu Bar
-3. Run Bitmask
-4. Create a Bitmask Account: From the menubar, click on File > New > Bitmask Account
+4. Create a Bitmask Account in Thunderbird: From the menubar, click on File > New > Bitmask Account
 5. Fill in your name.
 This can be anything.
 6. Fill in your username, in the form "username@provider"